 The Jellies of Bullet Heaven.
 There's a specific orange type that produces a different type of homing bullet than the purple butterfly-wasps.
 Said bullet chases you... in staggered steps.
 It's a pain to dodge, and really hard to fool.

 Ear Worm: The Rave v2 theme that is used for minigames in the third game.
 The other tracks are pretty catchy too.

 Ensemble Darkhorse: NoLegs tends to be popular among the fans.
-People even ask if he's going to be a playable character.
-(Not just for the minigames.)
-He is playable in 3.3.
-He also finally becomes a party member of the upcoming 5.
+People even ask if he's going to be a playable character (and not just for the minigames).

 Even Better Sequel: Every consecutive sequel.
 The first is just a plotless battle against wave after wave of enemies.
-The second is similar, but with more story.
-The third is a full-fledged RPG with a world map to explore, and the fourth is similar but with even more secrets and items, better mechanics, an additional character, a non-linear map, and more World Building.
+The second is similar, but with more story and improved battle mechanics.
+The third is a fully-fledged RPG with a world map to explore, and the fourth is similar but with even more secrets and items, better mechanics, an additional character, a non-linear map, and more World Building.
 Then there's the fifth game, with updated art, a more polished design, a new weather mechanic, the option to catch foes like pokemon, and NoLegs is finally gonna fight alongside his comrades.
 Just goes to show how far the series has come.

 The Tera Drill spell does ridiculous amounts of damage to enemies with defensive buffs.
 Buff attack on whoever has it and even Akron goes down relatively easily.